 The Head of Department will recommend a course level suitable for each student based on their performance in internal and external testing, and input from Year 10 Teachers.
 As a general rule, students expecting to get a minimum IGCSE Mathematics grade A are considered for this course.

-MATHEMATICS EXTENSION 2 (ONLY AVAILABLE IN YEAR 12)
+MATHEMATICS EXTENSION 2

+(ONLY AVAILABLE IN YEAR 12)
-Students must have completed, or be studying concurrently, Year 12 Mathematics and Mathematics Extension 1.

 Exceptional students of Mathematics who have completed Year 11 Extension 1 are invited to apply for this course, covering Proof, Vectors, Complex Numbers, Calculus and Mechanics.